California Vacation Packages

 California is a very eco-conscious state.
 For example, California was the first state to ban grocery stores from handing out plastic bags for free.
 We recommend packing a fast-drying lightweight bag that folds into itself.
 It’s also important to pack a reusable water bottle – especially if you’re visiting Death Valley.
 (Note: We’ll hook you up with these goods if you’re on any of our trips!)

 Every year, more than 200 million travelers visit California.
 Many of those visit our favorite national parks, Death Valley and Yosemite, and many of those end up missing out on what we think are some really neat things.
-Below are some of our tried and true must-dos that we hope you’ll have time for!
+Below are some of the tried and true must-dos that we hope you’ll have time for!

 1. Meet John Muir

-Okay, John Muir has been dead for some time now, but this Scottish-American naturalist played a big role in the establishment and preservation of Yosemite National Park.
+Okay, John Muir has been dead for some time now, but this Scottish-American naturalist played a significant role in the establishment and preservation of Yosemite National Park.
 If you have a chance, learn a little about this remarkable man who devoted his life to making sure that others could fully appreciate this special place.
-The more you know about John Muir, the more you’ll be able to see the park through his eyes and fully appreciate its wealth of beauty and nature.
+The more you know about John Muir, the more you’ll be able to see the park through his eyes and fully enjoy its wealth of beauty and nature.